Do these Urban Knox gloves, which combine multiple armor components with leather and textile construction, hit the sweet spot for warm-weather riding?

 User Experiences

-Many riders report using these gloves for 2-3 years before needing replacement.
+Many riders report using them for 2-3 years before needing replacement.
 Some have even stretched that to 4-5 years with proper care.
 However, those who ride daily in harsh conditions might find they need to replace them annually.

 Care Impact